 Beyond their desire for better function, a great candidate is someone who understands that this is a collaborative process.
 They should be committed to the treatment timeline and willing to maintain excellent oral hygiene long-term.
 They see the value in a fixed solution that feels and functions more like natural teeth.

-Key Health and Anatomical Requirements
+Essential Health and Anatomical Requirements

 A successful hybrid denture case hinges on a few critical factors.
 First and foremost is adequate bone volume and density to support the dental implants.
 Since tooth loss often leads to bone resorption, a comprehensive CBCT scan is essential to assess the existing bone structure and plan implant placement accurately.